noabu/DS_home_assigment/README.md

    To gain a deeper understanding of the data, I visualized it using Matplotlib by plotting histograms for each feature and generating a correlation matrix.<br>Initially, I plotted histograms for all features and utilized the correlation matrix to identify candidates for reduction, considering the risk of overfitting due to the large number of features.<br> I filtered out features that had a constant value of 0 across all rows and those with high correlation with other features.
 Total features after filtering: 17. features that I use:<br> [Destination Port, Fwd Packet Length Min, Bwd Packet Length Min, Flow Bytes/s, Flow IAT Min, Fwd Header Length, Bwd Header Length, Bwd Packets/s, Min Packet Length, PSH Flag Count, ACK Flag Count, Down/Up Ratio, Init_Win_bytes_forward, Init_Win_bytes_backward, min_seg_size_forward, Active Std, Idle Std]<br>
-HeatMap of all the provided features :
+Corellation matrix of all the provided features : (figure 1)(#section-1)
 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/288de439-9493-4775-abba-4fa67e6155bb)

-The subsequent images are histograms of the filtered features, providing a more manageable subset for analysis:
+The subsequent images are histograms of the filtered features, providing a more manageable subset for analysis: <br>
+(figure 2)
 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/4df6565c-2bf1-435f-8eb0-46a952dc3177)
+(figure 3)
 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/cb5b57e5-ac19-4d1e-96a8-f0d22a35ece9)
+(figure 4)
 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/68df9239-0654-4fd3-b130-3cd593dcc099)
 from this we can conclude that the features are in different ranges (that's why I chose to normlize the features) - some 0/1 (flags) some 0-500 some 0-120,000,000 etc.
 Also, we can learn that there are peaks in the data which can indicate the behavior of the flow.

-In addition I visualized the distribution of the target classes:
+In addition I visualized the distribution of the target classes: <br>
+(figure 5)
 ![image](https://github.com/noabu/DS_home_assigment/assets/37350541/e31971d3-ff2b-41e4-8e94-5fa03909b0d3)
 From this we can conclude that the common attacks in this dataset are: DoS, DDoS and PortScan. in addition we learn the classes are not balanced.